 In 1988, our role as an arts advocate was initiated with the issue of the tourist development tax.
 The council lobbied to have a portion of the county hotel bed tax distributed to arts and cultural institutions, and took on the responsibility of administering this tax, known as Tourist Development Grants (TDC).

-The following year, the Arts Education Task Force (AETF) was initiated as a standing committee of the Arts Council.
+In 1989 the Arts Education Task Force (AETF) was initiated as a standing committee of the Arts Council.
 Made up of education directors from local arts organizations, teachers and committed citizens, this committee is still going strong and has become a major force behind advocacy for arts education.

 1990 marked the inaugural year of Arts Day, our former one-day festival that celebrates everything arts and culture that Sarasota County has to offer.
 Since its beginning, Arts Day has become one of the most highly anticipated cultural events in Sarasota County, annually drawing more than 30,000 local community members and visitors to downtown Sarasota.
 In its place now, the Arts and Cultural Alliance now produces InspireSarasota!, a 12-day fall celebration inspiring pride in our community’s rich legacy as a premier destination for arts and culture.